WhoIsEv/whoisev.github.io/README.md

-# 3kh0.github.io Replit Version
+# 3kh0, relived

-This repo is a mirror of 3kh0 v4 for replit!
+This is a relived version of 3kh0, as it has shut down recently.

-This was made due to the fact that the normal 3kh0 v4 is unstable for use on Replit.

 ## Credits